rsyncOSX/RsyncOSX_archived/README.md

 - [the changelog](https://rsyncosx.netlify.app/post/changelog/)

 The above docs are based on [Hugo](https://gohugo.io/), the Hugo theme [Even](https://github.com/olOwOlo/hugo-theme-even), Markdown and published on [Netlify](https://rsyncosx.netlify.app/).
 If you want to discuss changes or report bugs please [create an issue](https://github.com/rsyncOSX/RsyncOSX/issues).

+### SwiftUI, Swift and Storyboard

+The current version of RsyncOSX is a Swift and Storyboard developed macOS application.
+SwiftUI is a framework for UI and in many or most cases it replaces the Storyboards.
+The development of a SwiftUI based version of RSyncOSX is commenced.
+All code for viewcontrollers and the Storyboard will be replaced, either by SwiftUI or Swift code.

 ### Dependencies